Fort Ligonier

 Conestoga Wagon

 In response to the experience of the Braddock Expedition, the British procured Conesoga Wagons for the Forbes Expedition.
 The Conestoga Wagon, developed in Pennsylvania in the early 18th century from both English and German wagons, were much better suited to the rough new roads through the hills of Pennsylvania.
 Their smaller wheels allowed for sharper turning.
 The curved bed gave it greater strength and eased the negotiation of steep slopes.
 A toolbox and feed trough for the horses were usually included.
 Although the British found that although the standard army wagon could carry 2,000 pounds, the Conestoga could only carry 1,200 to 1,500.
 Despite this, it proved to be a better wagon for the area.
+But for all wagon types it was found that full loads were not practical in the region.
+Pack horses were also used.

 This is a reconstructed tunbrel, used to carry road building and engineering tools, among other things.
 The mortally wounded Braddock had been carried from the field in a vehicle like this.